pm141088/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

-### Connecting to Trello
+### MongoDB Setup / Configuration

-To run the app with a Trello board, copy the contents of `env.template` into an `.env` file.
+This application is configured to use a MongoDB cluster which was created using the 'free to use' MongoDB Atlas service.
+When creating the cluster, please select the 'username and password' authentication method and make sure you add your local IP address when prompted (there's a button to do this automatically) so you can access the cluster from your local machine.

-Copy and paste your Trello API key and token from (https://trello.com/app-key) into the respective values.
+To run the app with MongoDB, copy the contents of `env.template` into an `.env` file and update the relvant environment variables.
-You will also need to enter Trello board ID, to do list ID, doing list id and done list id.
+You will also need to update the MongoDB cluster name found in dbClientUri on index.py

 ## Running the App in a VM